CitricDolphin1/xbox-restore-combo-calculator/README.md

 Python 3+ is required.

-Download the script and run it in Python.
+Download code_gen.py and run it in Python.
 Type or paste your HDD Key when prompted.
 The program will print your reset code to the console.